FelixOpolka/Swift-Machine-Learning-Library/Examples/DigitRecognition/README.md

 data sets.
 Once trained, you can test them in action by letting them recognize new digits you draw on your screen.

+> **Please note:** Even though convolutional networks are impemented by the library, this example still uses an old implementation of a fully connected neural network, as I have not yet added support for persisting the generic network's state.

 ## Usage